For more information about our services, please contact Customer Service at 888.426.4911

 - Therapy information

 The therapy section contains protocols written by staff veterinarians that detail the most up-to-date therapy for each toxicant.
 The medical record system coupled with the reporting system provides comprehensive information about past case experiences and enables the APCC to act as a surveillance model for emerging problems in toxicology.
-For example, analysis of AnTox records was instrumental in identifying the hazards for dogs of ingesting Xylitol (.pdf) and also (.pdf).
+For example, analysis of AnTox records was instrumental in identifying the hazards for dogs of ingesting Xylitol and also grapes and raisins.

 In addition to using AnTox to respond to calls to the APCC hotline by veterinarians and pet owners, APCC staff use AnTox to provide toxicology and veterinary consulting services to industry, agriculture, and government clients.